Philippines Accuses Chinese Coast Guard Of Shooting Water Cannon At Its Boats - UrduPoint

 Philippines Accuses Chinese Coast Guard Of Shooting Water Cannon At Its Boats

-The National Task Force for the West Philippine Sea said in a statement that "Chinese Coast Guard ships utilized water cannons to obstruct" government vessels from delivering fuel and food supplies to fishing boats.
+The National Task Force for the West Philippine Sea said in a statement that "Chinese Coast Guard ships utilized water cannons to obstruct and prevent" government vessels from delivering fuel and food supplies to fishing boats.

 The multi-agency task force said it "vehemently condemns the illegal and aggressive actions carried out by the Chinese Coast Guard and Chinese Maritime Militia".

-But Chinese state television said the country's coast guard had used "control measures by the law" against the Philippine vessels that had "intruded" into waters around the shoal.
+But Chinese state television said the country's coast guard had used "control measures in accordance with the law" against the Philippine vessels that had "intruded" into waters around the shoal.

 Since then, Beijing has deployed patrol boats that Manila says harass Philippine vessels and prevent Filipino fishermen from reaching the lagoon, where fish are more plentiful.